symfony/symfony-docs/bundles/inheritance.rst

 things like controllers, templates, and other files in a bundle's ``Resources/`` directory.

-For example, suppose that you have installed `FOSUserBundle`_ but you want to override its base ``layout.html.twig`` template, as well as one of its controllers.
+For example, suppose that you have installed `FOSUserBundle`_, but you want to override its base ``layout.html.twig`` template, as well as one of its controllers.